MatusValko/Mistrik/README.md

-# Mistrik-measure-of-comprehensibility
+# Mistrik-measure-of-readability
-Score the readability of text using the Mistrik's measure of comprehensibility/readability.
+Score the readability of text using the Mistrik's measure of readability/comprehensibility.